 John Cohen Biography

-John Cohen is a filmmaker, artist, musician, and photographer who lives in Putnam Valley, New York.
+John Cohen, born in 1932 in New York City, was a filmmaker, artist, musician, and photographer who lived in Putnam Valley, New York.
 After receiving an M.F.A. from Yale University, Cohen became involved with the artistic, literary, and musical movements developing in New York City in the late 1950s and early 1960s.

 Cohen worked with the legendary photographer Robert Frank on the Beat Generation film Pull My Daisy, documented the work of the Abstract Expressionists and Pop Artists, and was an influential part of the Folk Music Revival as a musicologist and member of the New Lost City Ramblers with Mike Seeger and Tom Paley.